-There are no other sage species present (i.e., species of the genus Salvia or Artemisia).
-Commonly-occurring species in the understory herbaceous layer include sweet fennel (Foeniculum vulgare), pampas grass (Cortaderia jubata), short-podded mustard (Hirschfeldia incana), scarlet pimpernel (Anagallis arvensis), Harding grass (Phalaris aquatica), filarees (Erodium spp.), ripgut brome (Bromus diandrus), rattail fescue (Vulpia myuros), and soft chess (Bromus hordeaceous).
+Coyote brush scrub at the site is a relatively open stand dominated by coyote brush with an understory of non-native grasses and forbs.
+The shrub layer consists almost exclusively of coyote brush, and biological diversity is low.
+California sagebrush is present, but at less than one percent of the total shrub cover.
+There are no other sage species present (i.e., species of the genera Salvia or Artemisia).
+Commonly-occurring species in the understory herbaceous layer are non-native and include sweet fennel (Foeniculum vulgare), pampas grass (Cortaderia jubata), short-podded mustard (Hirschfeldia incana), scarlet pimpernel (Anagallis arvensis), Harding grass (Phalaris aquatica), filarees (Erodium spp.), ripgut brome (Bromus diandrus), rattail fescue (Vulpia myuros), and soft chess (Bromus hordeaceous).